 Norwegian Cruise Line, however, puts a bigger focus on being outside during the cruise than Royal Caribbean.

-For instance, many NCL ships feature an outdoor promenade that sticks out from the ship on the lower decks, giving you a place to take in the sun and fresh air away from the pool deck.
-But where the biggest difference seems to be is with outdoor dining.
+For instance, many NCL ships (especially newer vessels) feature an outdoor promenade that sticks out from the ship on the lower decks, giving you a place to take in the sun and fresh air away from the pool deck.
+Royal Caribbean has far fewer options like this.
+Royal’s Central Park on many ships is an outdoor space featuring trees and foliage, but it is walled off from the ocean with decks that tower above.

 Bottom line: Norwegian purposely creates spaces on the ship that connect passengers more to the ocean than Royal Caribbean does.